 James is also the Musical Director of St Helens Youth Brass Band, where he played whilst learning, and works for Lancashire and St Helens Music Services as a part of their peripatetic and workshop team.
 He is looking forward to leading Skelmersdale and will enjoy being a part of our banding family in the future.

-PRINCIPAL CORNET - Sara Miller - Sara learned to play cornet in 2002 at Up Holland High School Band.
+ASSISTANT PRINCIPAL - Sara Miller - Sara learned to play cornet in 2002 at Up Holland High School Band.
 She joined Skem in 2010 from St. Helen's Youth Brass Band.
 The highlight of her banding life so far has been playing in Italy with SHYBB.
 Sara graduated from Liverpool John Moores University achieving a degree in Biomedical Science.
 Sara also enjoys running, swimming and rock climbing.

 SOLO CORNET - Mark Atwood -